 There is still a gray area around legitimate interest, and the definition will become more evident over time.
 The short-term recommendation is to get in the habit of asking, “can the same objective be achieved without processing personal data?”
 If the answer is yes, then the best practice is to move away from legitimate interest as the basis for processing data; you should obtain consent.

-- Use of data for processing and managing the order.
-Review the legitimate interest portion of the directive with your legal counsel to assure it covers your organization for the use of the purchaser’s data to process and manage that order.
+- Review the legitimate interest portion of the directive with your legal counsel to ensure it covers your organization for the use of the purchaser’s data to process and manage that order.

-- Make your consent language clearly found and easily read about the use of the personal data
+- Make your consent language easy to find and read about the use of personal data.